Motivations for Giving and Serving

 The Center on Philanthropy at Indiana University's mission is "to increase the understanding of philanthropy and improve its practice through research, teaching, and public service" (http://www.philanthropy.iupui.edu).
 Through academic programs, research and practical training offered nationally and internationally, the Center works to achieve its mission.
 It offers masters degree programs in philanthropic studies and public affairs in nonprofit management.

-The Dorothy A. Johnson Center for Philanthropy and Nonprofit Leadership at Grand Valley State University was founded in 1992 as a university-wide center that "promotes effective philanthropy, community improvement, and excellence in nonprofit leadership" (http://www.gvsu.edu/philanthropy/).
+The Johnson Center for Philanthropy and Nonprofit Leadership at Grand Valley State University was founded in 1992 as a university-wide center that "promotes effective philanthropy, community improvement, and excellence in nonprofit leadership" (http://www.gvsu.edu/philanthropy/).
 GVSU and the Center offer nonprofit management courses and seminars for nonprofit sector employees.

 INDEPENDENT SECTOR is a coalition of nonprofits, foundations, and corporations committed to strengthening not-for-profit initiative, philanthropy, and citizen action.
 The organization performs research on philanthropy, American giving and volunteerism, and the nonprofit sector.
 The IS Web site, at http://www.independentsector.org, provides an organizational history, mission, and current programs, downloadable research documents on giving and service and the nonprofit sector, and an overview of public policy that affects nonprofits.